 - Chit Fund Companies registered with the Chit Fund Act, 1982.

 Why NBFCs are preferred by the Inexperienced and/or Rural Public:

 Now, their significance is being recognized as complementary to the traditional banking sector in meeting the credit demand unmet by them.
-They became ideal for who do not otherwise qualify for a bank loan or who prefer to do business with non-banks.
+They became ideal for those who do not otherwise qualify for a bank loan or who prefer to do business with non-banks.
 Investors can build a diversified portfolio of loans by investing small sums across a range of borrowers.
-Participation of NBFCs in Insurance Business, Gold Loans, Commercial Vehicles & Cars, Micro-finance etc is incomparable.
+Participation of NBFCs in the Insurance Business, Gold Loans, Commercial Vehicles & Cars, Micro-finance, etc is incomparable.

 - Mobilization of Resources – by converting savings into investments,

 - Capital Formation – Aids to increase the capital stock of a company,

 - Providing Credit Long-term and Specialized,